+Clive joined the Governing Body in 2017 and sits on the Education Committee.
 After graduating from Manchester University, Clive started his career in 1983 at Stamford School teaching History and Politics.
 He was appointed as a Boarding House Master and from there moved to Oswestry Junior School as Head.
 In 1996 he became Head of Lincoln Minster Prep School before being appointed Principal in 1999.
 He is passionate about enabling young people to succeed.
-He became the General Secretary of the Society of Heads in September 2015 and is a Governor of two schools including Stamford Endowed Schools which he joined in June 2017.
+He became the CEO of The Society of Heads in September 2015.
 He is now dedicated to supporting, encouraging and inspiring school leaders.

-Stephen has three sons, one of which is at Stamford School, and his hobbies and interests include Family, Property Renovation, Country Sports & Rugby.
+Stephen has three sons, one of whom is currently at Stamford School.